I’ve been talking a lot about two topics lately – significance and legacy.

 Several others I did not mail.
 I hand delivered to my husband the one I wrote to him.
 The ones I wrote for the children I hoped would survive us, but never did, remain unopened still.
 Others that were for relatives who, at that point, were already long gone were left graveside over the years or dropped into a mailbox somewhere without an address, stumping some poor postal worker while they sat unclaimed in the undeliverable bin.

 What was in those letters?
 My perceptions of the legacies that had been handed down to (or sometimes foisted upon) me, intentionally or otherwise.
 Some words of praise and gratitude, some unanswered questions and dismay.
 Some values and beliefs that I was giving back to those who handed them to me in words or deeds or silent mysteries I couldn’t quite recall, although I certainly felt their weight.
 But those letters also contained words of love and of hopefulness for my future and for theirs and some statements of intention – my own legacy in the making.
 Things I didn’t want to go unspoken.

-Close to three decades have passed since that September morning in Virginia.
+Close to three decades and more transitions than I could have imagined have passed since that September morning in Virginia.

 The Making of a Legacy

-We are on the cusp of electing a new President.
-With its approach, there has been much talk about what each President’s legacy will hold.
+We have just passed out of the term of one President and into the term of a new one.
+With this transition, there has been much talk about what each President’s legacy will hold.
 What will be the marks of significance for each man?
 As I have listened to the talk of legacy these past several weeks, I wondered what the people close to me would say their legacies are, whether they line up with my own perceptions and, of course, what my own legacy will be?

 Tangible or Intangible – Which Legacy Have You Been Focused On?